coalton-lang/coalton-website/content/post/20211212-typeclasses.md

 ## Objects to the Rescue!

-Every enterprising Lisp programmer knows the next step is to get everything represented as objects.
-We can make an abstract base class.
-Sometimes that's useful, but it's not required, so we won't here.
+Every enterprising Lisp programmer knows the next step is to get everything represented as objects[^base].

+[^base]: While it's sometimes useful to make an abstract base class, it's not required for our illustration, so we don't.

 ```lisp
 (defclass translation ()